External examiners are appointed by the Education Committee on the recommendation of the relevant School.

 Prior to making such a recommendation the Head of School normally ascertains, by informal enquiry of the proposed appointee, that the nominee is willing to serve as an external examiner.

 External examiners are appointed as subject or as programme external examiners.
-The nature of the appointment determines the work which the external examiner is expected to undertake, and the requirements for attendance at Boards of Examiners meetings.
-Further information can be found in the Role of the External Examiner section of this Code of Practice.
-In some cases, an external examiner may hold both roles simultaneously; in such instances, both the external examiner and the relevant Board(s) of Examiners should be clear concerning the remit of the external examiner.
+The nature of the appointment determines the work which the external examiner is expected to undertake and the requirements for attendance at Boards of Examiners meetings.
+Further information can be found in The Role of the External Examiner section of this Code of Practice.
+In some cases, an external examiner will hold both roles simultaneously; in such instances, both the external examiner and the relevant Board(s) of Examiners should be clear concerning the remit of the external examiner.

 Appointments to teams of external examiners should normally be staggered, to ensure continuity of oversight.

 Nominations for the 2022-23 academic year should be submitted to Academic Affairs by 28 March 2022 for consideration by the Education Committee (Quality and Standards) in May 2022.

 Note: It is the responsibility of each Head of School to ensure compliance with this Code of Practice.
 While operational responsibility may be delegated to School staff, the Head of School retains formal accountability for oversight of the School’s processes and procedures.